Travel Guide Customize Your Trip

 01

-Greetings at Kathmandu Airport, transfer to hotel.
+Day 01: Greetings at Kathmandu Airport, transfer to hotel.

-Arrive at Tribhuwan International Airport in Kathmandu.
-Our representative will meet you thereafter you finish your immigration formalities, you can get a sim card if you need it and we will take you to your hotel.
-When you have had your time to settle in and freshen up after your long flight.
-We will have a short meeting for a briefing about your program.
-The evening is free at your leisure, you can enjoy a delicious dinner in one of the best restaurants.
+We will have a short meeting for a briefing about the Nepal honey hunting program.
+The evening is free at your leisure; you can enjoy a delicious dinner in one of the best restaurants.
 Overnight stay in Kathmandu.

 Accommodation Hotel